-There are currently 31 children enrolled in the program between three to six years of age with approximately equal number of boys and girls.
+There are currently 30 children enrolled in the program between three to six years of age with approximately equal number of boys and girls.
 Most of the families are from the Ryde and surrounding area.

-In 2019, ten children were eligible to attend our kindergarten class (Early Stage One).
-Out of the students attending at the kindergarten stage at our School, four are boys and six are girls.
+In 2021, nine children were eligible to attend our kindergarten class (Early Stage One).
+Out of the students who attended at the kindergarten stage, four were boys and five were girls.
 All students speak English fluently.
 There are no Aboriginal and Torres Strait Islanders students currently enrolled at the school.